MegBanj001/Application-Containerization-with-EC2-ECR-ECS-Fargate-and-Load-Balancing/Files/README.md

 - AWS IAM permissions to access ECR, ECS, Fargate and ALB.

--AWS CLI configured (AWS Configure)
+- AWS CLI configured (AWS Configure)

 # Step-by-step guide to containerizing an application with EC2, ECR, ECS, Fargate and Load Balancer